YunoHost/doc/troubleshooting_guide.md

 ##### yunohost.log
 This is the log created at the YunoHost install.
 If you have issue installing YunoHost, check this file.

+##### yunohost operations logs
+This is the logs created when you install, remove, backup, etc... an apps, they can be found in `/var/log/yunohost/categories/operation`.

 This list is not exhaustive.
 Furthermore, some app may put their logs in `/var/log` too.
 Slapd logs are unfortunately in `/var/log/syslog`.

 ## RAM usage